 - 1. How well would the project approach and fund structure described above address the project objectives? - a.
 Could the approach or structure be revised to more effectively address the objectives? - b.
 What risks or feasibility challenges could threaten success?
 What revisions to approach or structure would improve feasibility? - 2.
 How should we define underrepresented entrepreneurs and businesses? - a.
 Should it be broad to include groups such as veterans and those with disabilities? - b.
 Should we include a preference for minorities?
 Minority is defined as a representative from a community that has been historically marginalized; examples include distinction by race, gender, sexual orientation.
 If so, why and how should it be structured? - c.
 Should we include a preference for entrepreneurs of color?
 If so, why and how should it be structured? - d.
 Do you have data to show the degree of these various underrepresentation of populations? - 3.
 Should the fund allow some nominal amount of investment in ventures led by entrepreneurs that do not meet the definition of underrepresented?
 If so, what criteria should guide their eligibility? - 4.
-What is a reasonable management fee? - 5.
-What qualifications, experiences and credentials would be essential and beneficial for the manager of the above investment fund?
-Provide rationale.
+The District does not expect market rate return on its investment, but what rate of return would be possible to achieve while still catalyzing private investment? - 5.
+What is a reasonable management fee?